martinrist/speedtest-grapher/README.md

 ----------------------------
 * The speedtest script is a variant of the one provided [here](http://tech.ivkin.net/wiki/Run_Speedtest_from_command_line), which has been slighlty amended to calculate and store average values suitable for graphing.

 * Graphs are produced using [Simile Timeplot](http://www.simile-widgets.org/timeplot/).
-Timeplot is licensed under under the [BSD licence](http://simile.mit.edu/license.html), a copy of which can be found in the accompanying LICENSE.txt file.
+Timeplot is licensed under under the [BSD licence](http://simile.mit.edu/license.html).